Backup Chain Detection

 To transform an active backup chain into inactive, a new active full (or synthetic full) backup file must be created for this chain.
 This can be done either manually, as described in Performing Active Full Backup.
 Else, you can configure a schedule according to which new active or synthetic full backups will be created automatically, as described in Active Full Backup and Synthetic Full Backup.

-Once a new full backup file is created and the offload session is being executed, Veeam Backup & Replication collects all the restore points (full and incremental) that were created prior to the latest active full, and prepares them to be moved to the object storage repository, as described in Moving Inactive Backup Chains to Object Storage.
+Once a new full backup file is created and the offload session is being executed, Veeam Backup & Replication collects all the restore points (full and incremental) that were created prior to the latest active full, verifies that they belong to an inactive chain, and prepares them to be moved to the capacity extent.
+This process is called detect.
+For more information, see Moving Backups to Capacity Tier.

 Consider the following examples:

 - Four VRB files are inactive and can be offloaded:

 - Six VRB files and a VBK file belong to an inactive chain and can be offloaded:

 Mind that a full backup file and the first two incremental backup files (that is, two .VRB files that immediately follow the most recent .VBK file) will not be offloaded until another full backup file is created successfully.

 The structure of the backup chains can be different.
 That depends on whether your backups were created using the per-machine method (for more information, see Per-Machine Backup Files) or as a single storage, with all VMs placed into a single file.
 The type of the backup chain structure does not affect the offload process.